rob5300/sm-sentry-error-logger/readme.md

 # Sourcemod Sentry Error Logger
 Log sourcemod errors and sourcepawn exceptions to a [sentry.io](https://sentry.io/welcome/) instance.

-Originaly made for use on Creators.TF servers, but can be used on any TF2 server running sourcemod.
+Originally made for use on Creators.TF servers, but can be used on any TF2 server running sourcemod.

 ![Preview of the Sentry dashboard](preview.png)